sci16z/sci16z/README.md

 ## Overview

-Sci16z is a decentralized platform that leverages community computing power to analyze academic papers.
-By joining our network, users can earn tokens while contributing to scientific research accessibility.
+Sci16z is a decentralized platform that makes scientific research accessible to everyone.
+We not only analyze academic papers but also transform complex research into engaging, easy-to-understand content for the general public.
+By joining our network, you can earn tokens while helping bridge the gap between cutting-edge research and everyday life.

 ## Key Features